 We all know that wearing sunscreen is important but put that aside for a moment.
 Think about how your skin reacts to the sun.
 Do you tan easily and rarely burn?
 Most people who tan have warm undertones.
 If you burn easily and tan very minimally, you most likely have a cool undertone to your skin.
 If you’re still not entirely convinced of your warmness or coolness, you could have neutral undertones.
 Keep reading to find out for sure…

 Experiment With Jewelry

 Jewelry is another simple way to determine what your undertone is.
 By trying on different variations of golds and silvers, you'll find that your preference can tell you if you are cool, warm, or neutral.
 If you think you look best in gold accessories, you have a warm undertone.
 If silver is more flattering, your undertones are cool.
 If you think both gold and silver look good on you, then you might have neutral undertones.

 Look at the Veins in Your Wrist

 Another quick way to determine your undertone is to look at your wrists—more specifically, your veins.
 Find some natural light and take a peek.
 Do your veins look slightly green?
 If so, you’re warm.
 If your veins have a bluer tint or even a hint of purple, your undertones are cool.
-If you can’t quite decide and you feel like your veins are more of blue-green color, then you have neutral undertones.
+If you can’t quite decide and you feel like your veins are more of a blue-green color, then you have neutral undertones.

 Don't care?
 Or, if you're looking for makeup products Team Byrdie has deemed flattering regardless of your undertone, keep scrolling.

 This universally flattering luminizer is not only clean and organic, but it’s also a unanimous favorite among editors, Byrdie readers, and even Meghan Markle.

 Does this really warrant an explanation?
 We’ve never met anyone who didn’t covet and apply nearly every shade in this cult-favorite pan.
 With its mix of modern mattes, complex metallics, and suttle shimmers, there is no reason anyone cannot pull off this palette.